Make sense of the impact of coronavirus with this COVID-19 guide.

 As an employer, you must allow time off for emergency childcare – but you don’t have provide pay for this time off.
 However, we’re encouraging all businesses to operate with understanding and leniency, and to find ways to manage the situation.
 Home working is, of course, the first option – but if your staff must be on-site, consider alternatives you can offer them.
 It may be that you’ll allow children to come to work if they stay in non-customer-facing areas, or allow parents to work reduced hours.

-You will still need to make pension contributions for any employees still working (not those furloughed through the Job Retention Scheme).
+You will still need to make pension contributions for your employees.
 However, the pensions regulator has confirmed it will temporarily suspend penalties for late contributions over the next few months to help ease cashflow.
 You will have to make the same contributions overall, but can temporarily suspend your payments if that will help your immediate financial situation.

 Of course, the pandemic isn’t affecting only the UK.
 Clients and suppliers across the world are affected.